monsoonmaelstrom/book2/book2.md

 “Alexandria Raidane’s daughter.”

 “*Who* is she?
 Do us both a favor.
-Don’t make me ask you again.”
+Don’t make me repeat the question again.”

 I say nothing as I weigh my options.
-Hazel won’t like it, but I don’t see a good option.
+Hazel won’t like it, but I don’t see a good alternative.
 If he’s asking, he already has suspicions.
 Lying to him about those suspicions won’t do anyone any good.

-“She is also General Iverson’s daughter.”
+“She is also General Iverson’s daughter,” I inform him, neutrally.

 “Fucking hell.
 How long have you known?”